MO HealthNet Outpatient Hospital Simplified Fee Schedule Payment Method FAQs

 • Telehealth.
 Hospitals may continue to bill for distant site services provided in their facilities.
 With the OSFS payment method, the distant site service must be reported on the institutional claim form with the CPT/HCPCS for the service and modifier GT (Interactive telecommunication).
 Hospitals should not bill a separate line with zero billed charges.

 • Modifier 52 Reduced services billing.
-MO HealthNet does not recognize modifier 52 for outpatient hospital services.
-Hospitals do not need to use modifier 52 when reporting a partially reduced service or procedure reduced, at the physician’s discretion, due to special circumstances.
+Mo HealthNet recognizes modifier 52 for outpatient hospital services (effective January 1, 2024).
+Claims will no longer deny with hospitals use modifier 52.
+Hospitals should use modifier 52 when reporting a partially reduced service or procedure reduced, at the physician's discretion, due to special circumstances.
 Bill the procedure code with the corresponding charges that should reflect the reduced service.
-The claim line will deny if modifier 52 is submitted with the procedure.

 Can I bill a line on the outpatient hospital claim with a revenue code only and no CPT/HCPCS code?

-Yes, it is acceptable to bill a line with only a revenue code, when there is no CPT/HCPCS code for the service.
-No payment will be made for that line and the line will be denied.
-MHD updated the Explanation of Benefits (EOB) for the denied line to indicate that the line is packaged, i.e., this service is part of another procedure and not paid separately.
+Yes, it is acceptable to bill a line with only a revenue code when there is no CPT/HCPCS code for the service.
+No payment will be made for that line, and the line will be denied as it is considered packaged, i.e., the service is part of another procedure and not paid separately.

-Do hospitals have to buy software to submit claims under the simplified fee schedule payment method?
+Do hospitals have to buy software to submit claims under the OSFS payment method?

 No. Providers do not have to buy software to submit claims under the OSFS payment method.

-Is commercial APC software applicable to the OSFS payment method?
+Is commercial Ambulatory Payment Classifications (APC) software applicable to the OSFS payment method?

 Commercially available APC software is intended for use in submitting and analyzing Medicare claims.
-Because of the differences between Medicare and Medicaid, the software will not be completely accurate in emulating MO HealthNet’s OSFS payment method.
+Because of the differences between Medicare and Medicaid (MO HealthNet), the software will not be completely accurate in emulating MO HealthNet's OSFS payment method.

-The change in payment method has no impact on MHD prior authorization policy.
+The OSFS payment method has no impact on MHD prior authorization policy.
+Refer to Section 2.35 in the Hospital Provider Manual for more information

-Are National Drug Codes (NDC) required under the OSFS payment method?
+Are National Drug Codes (NDCs) required under the OSFS payment method?

 Yes.
 Current edits to require NDC codes continue to be in place.